-Since I was the sole director of the Skaggs Clinic, I had much more freedom in the management of that clinic.
-Although it was not a requirement, all of the nurses and personnel of the Skaggs Clinic were committed Christians, and we considered our work there a ministry and not just medical employment.
-Prior to beginning my service, I asked and received permission from the hospital administrator, Bob Phillips to pray with those patients who desired prayer, and he consented.
-The staff of the clinic began each day with a brief devotion and prayer for our patients and for each other that we would serve our patients as the eyes, ears, and hands of Jesus.
-As a result, many doors of witness opportunity opened to us.
+Since I was the sole director of the Skaggs Clinic I had much more freedom in the management of the clinic.
+Although it was not a requirement all of the nurses and personnel of the Skaggs Clinic were committed Christians, and we considered our work a ministry and not just medical employment.
+Prior to beginning my service I had asked and received permission from the hospital administrator, Bob Phillips to pray with those patients who desired prayer.
+The staff of the clinic began each day with a brief devotion and prayer for our patients and for each other.
+We asked God to make us the eyes, ears, and hands of Jesus to minister to our patients.
+As a result many doors of witness opportunity opened to us.

 When Jesus was in the Upper Room with His disciples on the night before His crucifixion, He offered an example of how they were to serve others.
-The Bible says in John 13, “He rose from supper, laid aside his garments; took a towel and girded Himself.
-After He poured water in a basin, He washed the disciples feet and dried them with a towel.”
-Later in the account Jesus said, “If I your Lord and Master have washed your feet; you also ought to wash one another’s feet.”
-There is something very humbling to have someone sit and wash your feet.
+He washed their dirty, grimy feet and included the feet of Judas, the one who betrayed Him.
+He told them, “As I have done for you, so should you also do to others.”
+There is something very humbling to have someone sit at your feet and wash them.

 My Bubba mentored me for twenty-five years concerning our medical practices and the spiritual skill of foot washing.
 It was God who gave us the desire and the skills to practice medicine to the best of our abilities, and He also commissioned us to be witnesses for Him within the scope of our practice.
 Whether a person needs his gall bladder removed or his feet washed and his toenails trimmed, he needs the saving and healing power of the Lord Jesus.
 I was honored for the past forty-eight years to be an agent for the administration of all of the above.